 A chalazion can form when the duct leading from a gland of the eyelid becomes blocked.
-This gland produces an oily substance.
-The this oil that lubricates the margins of the eyelid and the front of the eye.
+This gland produces an oily substance that lubricates the margins of the eyelid and the front of the eye.
 When the duct becomes blocked, the oily substance can harden.
 This causes a chalazion to form near the edge of the eyelid.
-This condition can become recur.
+This condition can recur.

 Factors that increase your risk for a chalazion: